uodatascience/Intro_to_R/0201_Objects.md

 > "S3 objects are functions that call the functions of their objects" -
 > *Also R*

-R has three object-oriented systems and the base types.
+R has base types and three object-oriented systems.

+-   **Base types:** Low-level C types.
+Build the other object systems.

 -   **S3 - "Casual objects":** Objects that use **generic functions**.
     Rather than asking an object what method to call, the generic